- Grain aphid

 The two main species are the grain aphid, Sitobion avenae (shown in the picture above), and the bird cherry-oat aphid, Rhopalosiphum padi.
 Depending on weather conditions, winged forms migrate in late May to early June and in hot dry summers populations can increase quickly.
 Grain aphid, Sitobion avenae, causes direct feeding damage from flag leaf development through to dough ripe stages and feeds on the ears.
 It can cause significant yield losses and affect quality of bread making wheat.
 Large amounts of honeydew are exuded on which sooty moulds quickly develop, giving the heads a dirty appearance.
 Infestations which develop later than the flowering stage are of less consequence economically.
-In the Autumn it can it can vector BYDV.
+In the autumn it can vector BYDV.

 Control of summer populations is recommended if aphids are present on more than 50% of the tillers at the start of flowering.
 Pyrethroid insecticides have provided relatively low cost control but resistance to them is evolving.
 It is important that full recommended pyrethroid field rates are used.
 If control remains poor, a pyrethroid-based product should not be used again and growers should switch to an insecticide with an alternative mode of action.